 #6 Bolt the Safe to a Steel Slab

 The approach makes your safe too big and heavy to move, especially if you get the dimensions of the steel slab right.
 Although other metals can work, steel is the best due to its superior durability, rust, and fire resistance.

-Choose a slab that’s at least 1/4-inch thick and wider than your interior doorframes, which are usually around 30” wide.
+Choose a slab at least 1/4-inch thick and wider than your interior doorframes, usually around 30” wide.

 To set up your safe, you’ll need to drill holes into the steel slab that align with the mounting holes on the safe.
 Once that’s done, you can start installing.

 - Place the steel slab in position

 - Move your safe onto the steel slab, making sure you align the mounting holes with the holes you drilled in the slab

 - Put your bolts into position and secure them into place.